 Any of this ringing bells yet ?
 Another fun way to discover your love language is for both you and your partner to write down up to 12 examples of times when you have felt loved by your partner.
 For example “when you cooked a special meal for my birthday”, “when you bought me flowers because I was ill”.
 Then share your lists with each other.

 It takes effort to learn to speak your partner’s love language, it may not come naturally and you will need to make deliberate choices to do some things in a different way but it’s worth it.
-A person who feels loved is happier and more willing to go out of their way to return that love to you.
+A person who feels love is happier and more willing to go out of their way to return that love to you.